echen4628/fastslam1/docs/02-data.md

 (1) Many timestamps had multiple sets of data for the same subject, resulting in significantly more lines of data than timestamps.
 For example, for 1491 timestamps, Robot 1's original odometry file contained 97890 entries.

 (2) For our algorithm, we were interested in a single robot's ability to map the static landmarks and its own position.
+This is because FastSLAM 1.0 works in static scenarios.
 As a result, we chose not to use the measurement data that corresponded to other robots.

 A general overview of how we cleaned the data is described below.
 The data was saved as new files to preserve the original data and verify the cleaned data's accuracy.